-On March 1, 2016, AstraZeneca announced that it had entered into an agreement with ProStrakan Group plc, a subsidiary of Kyowa Hakko Kirin Co.
-Ltd. (Kirin), granting Kirin exclusive marketing rights to MOVENTIG® in the EU, Iceland, Liechtenstein, Norway and Switzerland.
-Under the terms of AstraZeneca's agreement with Kirin, Kirin made a \$70.0 million upfront payment to AstraZeneca and will make additional payments based on achieving market access milestones, tiered net sales royalties, as well as sales milestones.
-Under our license agreement with AstraZeneca, we will share the upfront payment, market access milestones, royalties and sales milestones from Kirin with AstraZeneca receiving 60% and Nektar receiving 40%.
-This payment sharing arrangement is in lieu of other royalties payable by AstraZeneca to us and a portion of the sales milestones as described below.
-Our 40% share of royalty payments made by Kirin to AstraZeneca will be financially equivalent to us receiving high single-digit to low double-digit royalties dependent on the level of Kirin's net sales.
-Kirin's MOVENTIG® net sales will be included for purposes of achieving the annual global sales milestones payable to us by AstraZeneca and will also be included for purposes of determining the applicable ex-U.S. royalty rate, from the tier schedule in our AstraZeneca license agreement, that will be applied to ex-U.S. sales outside of the Kirin territory.
-The global sales milestones under our license agreement with AstraZeneca will be reduced in relation to the amount of Kirin MOVENTIG® net sales that contribute to any given annual sales milestone target.
-As a result, in April 2016, we received 40% (or \$28.0 million) of the \$70.0 million payment received by AstraZeneca from Kirin.
-In the years ended December 31, 2017 and 2016, we recognized a total of \$4.6 million and \$33.0 million, respectively, related to our share of such license-related payments made to AstraZeneca.
-As of December 31, 2017, we do not have deferred revenue related to our agreement with AstraZeneca.
+In March 2016, AstraZeneca announced that it had entered into an agreement with ProStrakan Group plc, a subsidiary of Kyowa Hakko Kirin Co.
+Ltd. (Kirin), granting Kirin exclusive marketing rights to MOVENTIG[®] in the EU, Iceland, Liechtenstein, Norway and Switzerland.
+Under our license agreement with AstraZeneca, we and AstraZeneca will share the upfront payment, market access milestone payments, royalties and sales milestone payments made by Kirin to AstraZeneca with AstraZeneca receiving 60% and Nektar receiving 40%.
+In the years ended December 31, 2017 and 2016, we recognized a total of \$4.6 million and \$33.0 million, respectively, related to our share of license-related payments made from Kirin to AstraZeneca.
+As of December 31, 2018, we do not have deferred revenue related to our agreement with AstraZeneca.